How do I register a trademark?

 “Word and/or Design Mark Search (Free Form)” allows a free form search string with any combination of fields that the USPTO captures.
 This option requires knowledge of USPTO field codes, and how to use operators to put together search queries.
 Thankfully, the USPTO provides a guide directly within this search option to explain each field and how to use it in a search.

 In order to be sure that you are not infringing another trademark owner’s common law rights, you should also consider searching state business registries, domain name databases, social media handles, and even a general internet search to see if any products or services already use your proposed name.
-The owners of these marks may have superior rights and oppose your application, or even cancel your registration after it is issued by the USPTO.
+The owners of these marks may have superior rights if they used their trademark in commerce first, and oppose your application, or even cancel your registration after it is issued by the USPTO.

 3. Create a USPTO.gov account.